JupiterOne/secops-automation-examples/README.md

 the examples in this repo, and publish them to your JupiterOne account.

 This way, you can leverage pull requests to serve as the vendor review/approval process.
-The PR can also be the trigger for security team to conduct more detailed vendor risk assessment, and provide a link to the report/questionnaire as part of the vendor entity YAML.
+The PR can also be the trigger for a security team member to conduct more detailed vendor risk assessment, and provide a link to the report/questionnaire as part of the vendor entity YAML.

 **Entities:**